SA 100 Perspectives on Canadian Society

 - Women Immigrants Employment Canada

-- is a full-text database designed to provide students with a series of essays that present multiple sides of a current issue
+- provides a series of essays that present multiple sides of a current issue

 - Covers the major Canadian dailies, including the Vancouver Sun.